rchgomes/interactive_pk/README.md

 # Interactive Wrapper for the Class p(k) Computation

-This repository contains a Jupyter notebook and an environment file for your cosmology project.
+This repository contains a Jupyter notebook and an environment file for the notebook to run properly.

 ## Getting Started